anti-vaccine movement sick anti-science protest anti-vaccine

 “The anti-vaccine movement is going to lead to a lot of people getting sick unnecessarily”

-7 in 10 Canadians see the anti-vax movement as causing unnecessary sickness.
+7 in 10 Canadians see the anti-vax movement as causing unnecessary illness.

 According to a new study by Angus Reid Institute, 7 in 10 Canadians (71%) believe the anti-vaccine movement is going to lead to a lot of people getting unnecessarily sick.